volodymyrhudyma/blog/content/blog/2020-11-11-the-right-way-of-using-the-console-object-in-javascript.md

 ---
-title: The Right Way of Using the Console Object in JavaScript
+title: The Right Way of Logging with Console API in JavaScript
 tag:
   - JavaScript
-metaDescription: // META
+metaDescription: Learn Console API in JavaScript, which gives access to the debugging console in the browser.
+One of the most popular methods is console.log - it prints the given argument to the console, but it is not the best option for all cases.
-teaser: // TEASER
+teaser: In JavaScript, Console API gives access to the debugging console in the browser.
+It provides us with a bunch of methods we can use, but most developers are not aware of even half of them...
 date: 2020-11-13T08:54:06.414Z
 ---
 In JavaScript, Console API gives access to the debugging console in the browser, which is used during software development to debug the produced code.